buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-v2.md

 tags: [product, release-notes]
 ---

 Our mission at BuildBuddy is to make developers more productive.
-When we released the [first version](https://blog.buildbuddy.io/blog/meet-buildbuddy) of BuildBuddy a little over a year ago, we were blown away with the demand for tools and techniques for speeding up common developer workflows like building, testing, and debugging code.
+When we released the [first version](https://blog.buildbuddy.io/blog/meet-buildbuddy) of BuildBuddy a little over a year ago, we were blown away by the demand for tools and techniques for speeding up common developer workflows like building, testing, and debugging code.
 We've been working hard ever since - using our own tools to build the next generation of developer tooling for all.

 Today we're excited to announce v2 of BuildBuddy!
 We've completely revamped our caching and remote build execution infrastructure to give our users and customers the one thing they care about above all else: **speed**.

 ![](images/tensorflow.svg)

 When optimizing the performance of a remote build execution system, there are 3 critical bottlenecks: Caching, Sandboxing, and Execution.
-We've made order of magnitude improvements in each of these areas, bringing clean, uncached, build times for [TensorFlow](https://github.com/tensorflow/tensorflow) (7,000+ actions) on BuildBuddy RBE from 28 minutes last August down to just **3.47 minutes** with BuildBuddy v2.
+We've made order of magnitude improvements in each of these areas, bringing clean, uncached build times for [TensorFlow](https://github.com/tensorflow/tensorflow) (7,000+ actions) on BuildBuddy RBE down from 28 minutes last August to just **3.47 minutes** with BuildBuddy v2.
 This build takes over **4 hours** (250 min) on a 3.3GHz i7 Macbook Pro.